weaveworks/weave/site/using-weave/deploying-applications.md

 ###<a name="peer-connections"></a>Creating Peer Connections Between Hosts

-To launch Weave on an additional host and create a peer connections by running the following:
+To launch Weave on an additional host and create a peer connection, run the following:

     host2$ weave launch $HOST1
     host2$ eval $(weave env)